 Anna's first feature film, Emma's Chance, starring Greer Grammer, Missi Pyle and Joey Lawrence premiered at the Geena Davis Film Festival and was released through Sony Pictures Home Entertainment.
 Based on California’s real-life Red Bucket Equine Rescue, Grammer plays the fictional role of a young woman who saves an abused horse, named Chance, from the type of auction that ends at a horsemeat factory.
 Bullied in high school, Emma takes a liking to the abused horse while performing community service, and devises a scheme to put the predatory horse-buyer out of business.
 The film was translated into over 20 languages and climbed the iTunes chart to number 13 under Kids and Family, next to heavy hitters like Monster’s Inc. and Cars.

-Anna's psychological thriller, Zone 2, starring Anne Ramsay and Conner Linnerooth, toured worldwide through the Etheria Film Festival, winning an audience award while also screening at Screamfest, Days of the Dead, and Artemis film festivals.
-The film can be found within the 7 From Etheria Collection, streaming on Amazon.
+Anna's psychological thriller, Zone 2, starring Anne Ramsay and Conner Linnerooth, toured worldwide through the Etheria Film Festival, winning an audience award – while also screening at Screamfest, Days of the Dead and Artemis film festivals.
+The film can be found on the 7 From Etheria Collection, now streaming on Amazon.

 Utilizing her writing skills as a pathway to directing, Anna sold her romantic comedy, I Do Over to David Ellison's Skydance Media (World War Z, Mission Impossible 5) making her a member of the WGA.

 Anna holds an MFA from USC's School of Cinematic Arts and is the mother of four, where her eldest daughter will begin college this year.

 Anna Elizabeth James